-Figure 38 Host VMkernel adapters page
+Figure 49 Host VMkernel adapters page

 Adapter vmk0 was installed by default for host management.
-Adapters vmk1 and vmk2 were created in this section.
+Adapter vmk1 was created in this section.

-To verify the configuration, ensure the vMotion adapter, vmk1 in this example, is shown as Enabled in the vMotion Traffic column, and the VSAN adapter, vmk2 in this example, is shown as Enabled in the Virtual SAN Traffic column.
-Verify the VMkernel adapter IP addresses are correct.
+To verify the configuration, ensure the vMotion adapter, vmk1 in this example, is shown as Enabled in the vMotion Traffic column and the VMkernel adapter IP addresses are correct on each host.